Course Catalog

 PREREQUISITE: Algebra

-This one-year course has an emphasis on transformational geometry and the connection to similarity and congruence.
+This one year course has an emphasis on transformational geometry and the connection to similarity and congruence.
 The major unit of study is introductory Euclidean Geometry that includes triangle congruence, geometric inequalities, quadrilaterals, similarity, and circle geometry.
 Both informal and formal proof are also explored.
-Students will take the NYS Common Core Geometry Regents Examination to complete the course.
+Students will take the NYS Common Core Geometry Regents Examination to complete the course

-Geometry
+Geometry General Regents

 1 Year, 1 Credit